wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <a href="#Immutable">immutable</a> servers (through load balancers)
 running in clouds using <a href="#Idempotent">idempotent</a> declarative specifications.

+This tutorial integrates examples and wisdom from videos and blogs by <a href="#RockStars">"rock stars"</a> working in various organizations.

+## Infrastructure as Code Competition

+Like AWS Cloud Formation, Terraform automation <strong>saves money</strong> by getting servers running quicker and more consistently than manually clicking through the GUI.

+The difference between Chef, Puppet, Ansible, SaltStack, AWS CloudFormation, and Terraform:

+<a target="_blank" href="https://user-images.githubusercontent.com/300046/30870969-87e52558-a2a2-11e7-8cfa-454fe9081c64.png">
+<img alt="terraform-comp-colored-650x261-36439" width="650" height="261" src="https://user-images.githubusercontent.com/300046/30870914-62437728-a2a2-11e7-8e6a-e3c847f7984f.jpg"><small>(Click to pop-up full screen image <a target="_blank" href="https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c#.63ls7fpkq">colorized from Gruntwork's blog</a>)</small></a>

-Terraform's advantage is that it can also provision on-premises servers running OpenStack in addition to AWS, Azure, Google Cloud, Digitial Ocean, and other <a href="#CloudProviders">cloud providers</a>.
+Terraform's advantage over Amazon's Cloud Formation scripts is that Terraform can also provision on-premises servers running OpenStack as well as AWS, Azure, Google Cloud, Digitial Ocean, Fastly, and other <a href="#CloudProviders">cloud providers</a> -- "anything with an API".

-Terraform (and AWS Cloud Formation) automation <strong>saves me money</strong> by getting me running quicker than manually clicking through the GUI.

 Terraform makes infrastructure provisioning Repeatable.
 Versioned.
 Documented.
 Automated.
 Testable.
 Shareable.
-That means when I make a mistake in a complicated setup, I can get going again quickly and easily with less troubleshooting.

-This tutorial integrates examples and wisdom from <a href="#RockStars">several sources</a>.

-## Infrastructure as Code Compared

-The difference between Chef, Puppet, Ansible, SaltStack, AWS CloudFormation, and Terraform:

-<a target="_blank" href="https://user-images.githubusercontent.com/300046/30870969-87e52558-a2a2-11e7-8cfa-454fe9081c64.png">
-<img alt="terraform-comp-colored-650x261-36439" width="650" height="261" src="https://user-images.githubusercontent.com/300046/30870914-62437728-a2a2-11e7-8e6a-e3c847f7984f.jpg"><small>(Click to pop-up full screen image <a target="_blank" href="https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c#.63ls7fpkq">colorized from Gruntwork's blog</a>)</small></a>
+Terraform and Ansible work in unison and complement each other.
+Terraform can bootstrap the underlying cloud infrastructure and then Ansible provisions the user space.
+To test a service on a dedicated server, skip using Terraform and run the Ansible playbook on that machine.
+Linux Academy has a <a target="_blank" href="https://github.com/linuxacademy/terransible">"Deploy to AWS with Ansible and Terraform" video class</a> by Derek Morgan who shows how to do just that, with <a target="_blank" href=https://github.com/linuxacademy/terransible">code</a> and <a target="_blank" href="https://www.lucidchart.com/documents/view/c1ceaa2b-647c-49bd-9dca-bcaffc04be3b">diagram</a>.

 <a name="Immutable"></a>

 "Immutable" means once instantiated, it doesn't change.
 In DevOps, this strategy means individual servers are treated like "cattle" (removed from the herd) and not as "pets" (kept alive as long as possible).
+When I make a mistake in a complicated setup, I can get going again quickly and easily with less troubleshooting because I can just re-run the script.

+Additionally...

 <table border="1" cellpadding="4" cellspacing="0">
 <tr valign="bottom"><th> Feature </th><th> CloudFormation </th><th> Terraform </th></tr>